 - Visible deflation of the breast

 Though these symptoms present a clear issue, an implant can rupture without any noticeable symptoms; this complication is known as a silent rupture.
-Silent ruptures are more likely to occur with silicone implants; saline implant ruptures are more detectable because the implant and breast will visibly deflate.
-Dr. Willard can use an MRI scan or a mammogram to detect and confirm whether or not you have a ruptured implant.
+Silent ruptures are more likely to occur with silicone implants since the cohesive silicone should remain within the capsule.

 Correcting Ruptured Implants

-While your body will naturally absorb the saline solution, a leaking silicone implant may require the breast pocket to be carefully cleaned.
-Additionally, the capsule may be removed before your new implant is placed.
+While your body will naturally absorb the saline solution, a leaking silicone implant may require the breast pocket to be carefully cleaned to prevent any complications.
+Additionally, the tissue capsule may be removed before your new implant is placed.

-If the patient no longer wants breasts implants, they can be removed without replacement.
-A capsulectomy is usually performed during breast implant removal to excise the scar tissue that surrounds the breast implant.
+If the patient no longer wants breasts implants, the implants can be removed without replacement.
+A capsulectomy (total or En Bloc) is usually performed during breast implant removal to excise the scar tissue that surrounds the breast implant.
 Recovery from capsulectomy surgery is about two weeks, after which time, patients can expect to feel physical and emotional relief.